siverpro/testnet_wiki/docs/02_Installation/10_ID_Generation.md

 Creating a Factom blockchain ID
 -------------------------------

-To be able to join the test net as an authority server or an audit server you will need a «personal» server identity.
+To be able to join the test net as an authority server you will need a «personal» server identity.

+### Requirements:
+- Entry Credits
+- Access to a full Factomd node, factom-walletd, and factom-cli
+- GoLang

 ### Run a copy of factomd locally synced to the blockchain.
 Note: You can edit some commands later if you want to use a different node, like the courtesy node, but that is less reliable.